2025–26 Tanzanian Premier League: Tanzanian Premier League play-off

-The 13th and 14th-placed teams qualify for the Tanzanian Premier League play-off, alongside the 3rd and 4th-placed teams from the 2025–26 Tanzanian Championship League.
-The Championship teams face each other over two legs; the Premier League teams then also face each other over two legs, with the winners remaining in the Tanzanian Premier League and the losers competing against the Championship play-off winners for the final place in the 2026–27 Tanzanian Premier League.
+The 13th and 14th-placed teams (Prisons and Mbeya City) qualified for the Tanzanian Premier League play-off (held over two legs), alongside the 3rd and 4th-placed teams from the 2025–26 Tanzanian Championship League (Polisi Tanzania and Mbeya Kwanza).
+The Championship teams qualified for the quarter-finals, and the Premier League teams qualified for the semi-finals; the quarter-final winners then face the semi-final losers for the final place in the 2026–27 Tanzanian Premier League.